an explicit approach to teaching spelling

 Who should attend?

-- Classroom, learning support and English teachers who are working with students from Year 4 onwards
+- Classroom, learning support and English teachers who are working with upper primary students

 1 Day (6 Hours)